 Dr. Jeynes has been interviewed or quoted by the Washington Post, the Los Angeles Times, the New York Times, the Wall Street Journal, the London Times, the Associated Press (AP), CBS, ABC, NBC, FOX, Al Jazeera, U.S. News & World Report, USA Today, Newsweek Japan, the Atlantic, and many other media outlets.
 His work has been cited and quoted numerous times by the U.S. Congress, the British Parliament, the EU, and many State Supreme Courts across the United States.
 Dr. Jeynes has worked with and spoken for the Harvard Family Research Project.
 He received the "Distinguished Scholar Award" from his present university, the California State Senate, and the California State Assembly.
 He was given the "Distinguished Achievement Award" from an arm of the American Educational Research Association.
 He is also a Senior Fellow for the Witherspoon Institute in Princeton, New Jersey.
-Dr. Jeynes wrote the #1 and #2 all-time most cited articles in the nearly half century history of the journal Urban Education.
-Another one of his articles ranks as the #2 all-time most cited article in the 46 year history of the journal, Education & Urban Society.
+Dr. Jeynes wrote the #1 and #2 all-time most cited articles in the over half century history of the journal Urban Education.
+He also wrote the #1 all-time most cited article in the 48 year history of the journal Education & Urban Society.
 He periodically writes columns in the Orange County Register, the nation's 14th largest newspaper.
-Dr. Jeynes also gained admission in Who's Who in the World for the last 9 consecutive years.
+Dr. Jeynes also gained admission in Who's Who in the World for the last 11 consecutive years.